 From existing Employer records, an up-to-date membership list shall be provided to the Union every six (6) months.
 This list shall be in alphabetical order and include name, mailing address, postal code and phone number of all employees covered by this Collective Agreement.
-This information shall be provided to the Union on computer disk and is for Union business only.
+This information shall be provided to the Union electronically (i.e., flash drive) and is for Union business only.